Cookie

 Electronic Team uses cookies to personalize your experience on our website.
 By continuing to use this site, you agree to our cookie policy.
 Click here to learn more.

+Linux RDP (Remote Desktop Protocol) does not natively support USB redirection.
+RDP USB redirection allows you to use USB devices connected to your local machine while accessing a remote desktop session.
 For example, complex USB devices like scanners, and webcams with integrated microphones often encounter redirection issues.
-This is a very common problem among the FreeRDP users (a common RDP client for Linux).
+This is a common problem among FreeRDP users (a standard RDP client for Linux).

 linux rdp usb redirection